-LEST 360 FAMILY LAW Fall/Spring, 3 credit hours
+LEST 360 FAMILY LAW

 Students will explore the core procedural and substantive concepts of family law, including legal aspects of adult family relationships and the law relating to the lives of children.
 Students will learn how family law principles are applied in a legal practice setting.
 Three lecture hours per week.
-Prerequisites: The American Legal System (LEST of instructor.

-101), Business Law II (BSAD 202), or permission
+Prerequisites: The American Legal System (LEST 101), Business Law II (BSAD 202), or permission of instructor.